hifsaiftikhar/phishing-email-detector/README.md

 No skill in this agent executes irreversible actions.
 All verdicts are recommendations — final action requires human confirmation.

+## Background

+Originally built as a capstone project for the Google x Kaggle 5-Day AI Agents Intensive course.

 ## Author